 Section 106 of the National Historic Preservation Act

-Section 106 of the National Historic Preservation Act (NHPA) requires that federal agencies consider the effects of their projects on historic properties.
-Historic properties are any prehistoric or historic district, site, building, structure, or object included in, or eligible for inclusion in the National Register of Historic Places (NRHP) maintained by the Secretary of the Interior.
-Washington Union Station is listed in the NRHP, and there are several NRHP-listed historic districts and individual properties in the neighborhoods surrounding the station.
+Section 106 of the National Historic Preservation Act (NHPA) requires that Federal agencies consider the effects of their projects on historic properties.
+Historic properties are any prehistoric or historic district, site, building, structure, or object included in, or eligible for, inclusion in the National Register of Historic Places (NRHP).
+Union Station is listed in the NRHP, and there are numerous other historic properties surrounding the Station.

-The Advisory Council on Historic Preservation’s (ACHP) Section 106 implementing regulations in 36 CFR Part 800 (https://www.achp.gov/protecting-historic-properties) define a four-step decision making process for compliance with Section 106.
-The four steps are:
+The Advisory Council on Historic Preservation’s (ACHP) Section 106 implementing regulations in 36 CFR Part 800 (https://www.achp.gov/protecting-historic-properties) define a four-step decision-making process for compliance with Section 106:

 - Initiate consultation;

-- Identify properties that may be affected by the project, and determine if the property or properties are historic as determined by eligibility or listing on the NRHP;
+- Identify properties that may be affected by the project, and determine if the property or properties are historic as determined by eligibility or listing in the NRHP;

 - Assess the effects of the undertaking on historic properties; and